ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 RaySGD is a lightweight library for distributed deep learning, providing thin wrappers around PyTorch and TensorFlow native modules for data parallel training.

 The ``PyTorchTrainer`` is a wrapper around ``torch.distributed.launch`` with a Python API to easily incorporate distributed training into a larger Python application, as opposed to needing to execute training outside of Python.
-For end to end examples, see :ref:`raysgd-pytorch-example`.

 Under the hood, ``PytorchTrainer`` will create *replicas* of your model (controlled by ``num_replicas``), each of which is managed by a Ray actor.